dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 done
 ```

-Deploy the `curl` application in the `curl` namespace of the `cluster-2` cluster.
-This namespace is managed by the service mesh and the injected sidecar allows for seamless cross-cluster traffic routing.
+Deploy the curl application in the `curl` namespace of the `cluster-2` cluster.
+This namespace is managed by the service mesh and the injected Dapr sidecar, allowing for seamless cross-cluster traffic routing.

 ```shell
 export NAMESPACE=curl